 - Call the telephone company to request caller ID.
 Ask that your phone number be blocked so that if you call anyone, neither your partner nor anyone else will be able to get your new, unlisted phone number.

-*Taken from the National Domestic Violence Hotline (US), linked above.
+*From the National Domestic Violence Hotline (US), linked above.

 It is not only wise to plan ahead but you can also pack ahead.
 Having an emergency bag hidden (either where you are or at a trusted friends’ home) will allow you to access important things after you have left, without having to risk contact with your abuser.